xsscx/ios-arm-binaries/README.md

 These are Binary Files for iOS that I'm using to create a DMG for convenience [cough]

-If you read the Privare Post, you know you want this file... its just easier since it workks..
+If you read the Private Post.. this was just easier since it works.

 the client is a ftp file and the how to is: